myuusubi/SteamDew/README.md

 would be willing to patch: Stardew Valley's networking SDK & SMAPI itself.
 These patches work as follows:

-- `PProgram/SDK.cs`: Detects whether or not this is actually a Steam client.
-The detection should work, but we do not own a copy of Stardew on GoG to check.
 - `PSteamHelper/OnGalaxyStateChange.cs`: This patches `new SteamNetHelper()`, to be replaced with `new SteamDewNetHelper()`, which drives the rest of SteamDew.
 - `PGalaxySocket/UpdateLobbyPrivacy.cs`: Removes the logic that would create the